wp-plugins/toolbar-removal-completely-disable/readme.txt

 suggested upgrade to the latest build, always!`
 = Development Status =
 Developmental Code in Becoming!
+= 2013.0615.2015 =
+* Release [STABLE] More new improvements: now the plugin is more efficient!
+ * Disable (basic) Admin Bar and ToolBar with New Unified Coding!
+ * Work on all WordPress Version from 3.1+ to 3.7+
+ * NEW Support (basic) for WordPress 3.8+ or later
+ * NEW Code redesigned for not showing debug warning or annoying notices
+ * UPDATED Unified Coding with latest Enhancements
+ * REMOVED Backend DashBoard Admin Menu Shadow Effect Disabler
+ * Bump Version 2013 Build 0615 Revision 2015
 = 2013.0615.0936 =
 * Release [STABLE] Disable Admin Bar and ToolBar
- * Disable Admin Bar and ToolBar with New Unified Coding!
+ * Disable (basic) Admin Bar and ToolBar with New Unified Coding!
  * Work on all WordPress Version from 3.1+ to 3.7+
  * NEW Show realtime datetime on top of DashBoard for WP 3.3+ or later
  * UPDATED Cleaning of GNU style code indentation